yovanit1048/sep11-freedom-project-1/README.md

 by Yovani Tellez

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about Babylon.
+The purpose of this blog is to record all the denteries over the time i work on my project.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making X ed environment.
+This blog will walk through my process of independently studying babylon in order to make 3d environment model.

 ## Links